AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 To learn more about how you can send your Commerce data to the Experience Platform, see [Data Connection](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/overview.html).

 In the following section, you learn how you can use native Commerce features, such as Product Recommendations and Live Search to create that personalized shopping experience.
-You also will learn about a feature called [!DNL Audience Activation], which uses data from a product available in the Experience PLatform called Real-Time CDP.
+You will also learn about a feature called [!DNL Audience Activation], which uses data from a product available in the Experience Platform called Real-Time CDP.
 While Real-Time CDP is not native to Commerce, its information can be ingested into Commerce through the [[!DNL Audience Activation]](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html) extension.

 ## Using Commerce data in native Commerce features